mvolkmann/blog/src/rust.md

 ## <a name="webassembly">WebAssembly</a>

+WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
+WASM code typically executes much faster than equivalent code written in JavaScript.

+Code from many programming languages can be compiled to WASM.
+Currently full support is only available for C, C++, and Rust.
+Experimental support is available for C#, Go, Java, Kotlin, Python, Swift, TypeScript, and a few other less commonly used languages.

+In order to run WASM code in a web browser, the runtime of the source language must be included.
+Rust is a great choice for targeting WASM because it has a very small runtime compared to options like Python, so it downloads faster.

 Tools for compiling Rust code to WebAssembly include
 {% aTargetBlank "https://rustwasm.github.io/wasm-pack/", "wasm-pack" %} and
 {% aTargetBlank "https://www.secondstate.io/articles/ssvmup/", "ssvmup" %}